changkun/modern-cpp-tutorial/book/en-us/02-usability.md

 ### decltype

-The `decltype` keyword is used to solve the defect that the auto keyword can only type the variable.
-Its usage is very similar to `typeof`:
+The `decltype` keyword is used to solve the defect that the `auto` keyword can only deduce the type of a variable.
+Its usage is very similar to `typeof`, a non-standard extension long provided by some compilers (e.g. GCC and Clang) that was eventually standardized in C23 but has never been part of standard C++:

 ```cpp
 decltype(expression)